WikJxx/swift-app/README.md

 | `MONGO_COLLECTION`  | MongoDB collection name              | `swiftCodes`                          |
 | `CSV_PATH`          | Path to the CSV file with SWIFT data | `./pkg/data/Interns_2025_SWIFT_CODES.csv` |

+> **Note**: All environment variables are loaded from a `.env` file located in the root directory of the project.
+> Make sure this file exists before running the application locally or via Docker.